opencv/opencv/modules/ml/doc/decision_trees.rst

 Decision Trees
 ==============

-The ML classes discussed in this section implement Classification and Regression Tree algorithms described in `[Breiman84] <#paper_Breiman84>`_
+The ML classes discussed in this section implement Classification and Regression Tree algorithms described in [Breiman84]_.
-.

 The class
-:ref:`CvDTree` represents a single decision tree that may be used alone, or as a base class in tree ensembles (see :ref:`Boosting` and
+:ocv:class:`CvDTree` represents a single decision tree that may be used alone or as a base class in tree ensembles (see :ref:`Boosting` and
 :ref:`Random Trees` ).

-A decision tree is a binary tree (tree where each non-leaf node has exactly two child nodes).
+A decision tree is a binary tree (tree where each non-leaf node has two child nodes).
 It can be used either for classification or for regression.
-For classification, each tree leaf is marked with a class label; multiple leafs may have the same label.
+For classification, each tree leaf is marked with a class label; multiple leaves may have the same label.
 For regression, a constant is also assigned to each tree leaf, so the approximation function is piecewise constant.

 Predicting with Decision Trees
 ------------------------------